 The Library at Headquarters in Longueuil makes available to the public the current version of Info Source, as well as departmental publications and manuals as requested under Section 71 of both the Access to Information Act.
 The current version of Info Source can also be found at: www.infosource.gc.ca/index-eng.asp.

-During this report year, the Canadian Space Agency has received twelve requests from across Canada under the Access to Information Act.
-There were four outstanding requests from the previous period.
+During this report year, the Canadian Space Agency has received twenty-two requests from across Canada under the Access to Information Act.
+There was one outstanding request from the previous period.
 Two requests were carried forward to be processed in the next reporting period.
-There were fourteen requests processed during the reporting period.
+There were twenty-one requests processed during the reporting period.

-Out of the twelve requests received, two originated from the media, five were from the public and five were from businesses.
+Out of the twenty-two requests received, nine originated from the media, two were from academia, seven originated from the public and four were from businesses.

-There were two requests that we were unable to process because no identifiable records existed.
+There were three requests that we were unable to process because no identifiable records existed.

-Extensions were claimed in one case for consultation with other departments and in one case to consult third parties.
+Extensions were claimed in five cases for consultation with other departments and in two cases to consult third parties.

-Consultations from other Government Institutions amounted to twelve.
+Consultations from other Government Institutions amounted to twenty-four.

-During this period, the ATIP Coordinator, together with the Information Security Committee, organized awareness sessions on handling sensitive documents at the CSA.
-Information sessions on ATI are also given on a regular basis.
+During this period, the ATIP Coordinator has organized and delivered thirty-one awareness sessions on handling sensitive documents at the CSA and on the processing of access requests.

-Twelve new requests have been received during 2009-2010 and there were four requests that were outstanding from the previous period.
-Fourteen were processed and two have been carried forward to be processed in the next reporting period.
+Twenty-two new requests have been received during 2010-2011 and there was one request that was outstanding from the previous period.
+Twenty-one were processed and two have been carried forward to be processed in the next reporting period.